 Terminals D and E

-Terminals D and E sit toward the eastern end of the building and also share a connector.
+Terminals D and E sit toward the eastern end of the building and share a checkpoint as well as a connector.
 Their designated outdoor smoking areas are at the curb on the departures and arrivals levels, near the terminal exits and the ground transportation pickup lanes.

 Terminal F (Regional)

-Terminal F handles American Eagle regional and commuter flights and is the most isolated terminal, reached by shuttle bus or the airside connector.
-Its outdoor smoking area is at the curb on the ground level near the ground transportation zone.
+Terminal F handles American Eagle regional and commuter flights and is the most isolated terminal, reached by the free airside shuttle bus from Terminals A-East and C or on foot via the E–F connector.
+Its outdoor smoking area is at the curb on the ground level near the ground transportation pickup area.
 If you are connecting through F, note that getting back to a smoking area and re-clearing security adds meaningful time, so smoke before you ride over.
+PHL’s checkpoints also keep different hours, and Terminal F’s closes earlier in the evening than A-East and D/E — check the airport’s posted checkpoint hours before stepping out late in the day.

 Re-Screening After Smoking